ProjectMoon/open-webui-filters/README.md

 volume of traffic (absolute max 1 API call per second).
 If you are running a production service, you should set up your own Nominatim and Overpass services with caching.

+## How to enable 'Where is the closest X to my location?'

+In order to have the OSM tool be able to answer questions like "where is the nearest grocery store to me?", it needs access to your realtime location.
+This can be accomplished with the following steps:
+ - Enable user location in your user settings.
+ - Create a model with a _system prompt_ that references the variable `{{USER_LOCATION}}`.
+ - OpenWebUI will automatically substitute the GPS coordinates reported by the browser into the model's system prompt on every message.

 # License